 • Develop an inclusive culture that improves the efficacy of other interventions.

-In Milton Keynes the programme will be delivered into 40 local primary schools.
-The 40 schools have been identified through an expression of interest.
-Each school in the programme will complete the nationally agreed self-assessment tool for schools to identify priority areas for support.
-Schools will collate the findings and use them to assess themselves against a number of high-level domains (including Leadership, Culture and Values; Mental Health; Readiness to Learn; Teaching and Learning; Environment and Communication).
+In Milton Keynes the programme was delivered into 40 local primary schools.
+The 40 schools were identified through an expression of interest.
+Each school in the programme completed the nationally agreed self-assessment tool for schools to identify priority areas for support.

-The Partnership for Inclusion of Neurodiversity in Schools (PINS) brings health and education specialists and expert parent carers into mainstream primary settings in the local area.
+The Partnership for Inclusion of Neurodiversity in Schools (PINS) brought health and education specialists and expert parent carers into mainstream primary settings in the local area.

 The forums role is to introduce the principles of co-production with families.
 We shall: